 (30) When designing Blended Learning Resources, MOOCS and other educational resources for a wider public audience, it is best to use Material that is freely available for sharing and distribution via Open Education Resources, Open Access Repositories and Material that is licensed under a Creative Commons Licence or similar licence.

-(31) When designing Blended Learning Resources and other resources for UWS staff and students, it is best to use a variety of material that can be used under the Educational Licenses, which is available via the Library and Open Access content freely available on the Web.
+(31) When designing Blended Learning Resources and other resources for University staff and students, it is best to use a variety of material that can be used under the Educational Licenses, which is available via the Library and Open Access content freely available on the Web.

 (32) Open Access is an important consideration when publishing Scholarly articles based on publicly funded research.